khalan1789/simple-todolist/README.md

-<h2> Simple todoList </h2>
+<h1> Simple todoList </h1>

-It's just a little training project to learn how to use redux tool kit in a simply apllication.
+It's just a little training project to learn how to use redux tool kit in a simply application.

+You have a todoList and you can check, delete an existing task or a new.

+I used react create app, react-redux and redux/toolkit.

 You can use it if you want, but think first it's a training project :)